windsuzu/console.jay/content/react/next-cache/Router Cache.md

 ![[router-cache.png]]
 > Source: [Finally Master Next.js's Most Complex Feature - Caching (webdevsimplified.com)](https://blog.webdevsimplified.com/2024-01/next-js-app-router-cache/)

-Before we learn about the router cache, we should know that the [[full route cache]] stores both HTML and RSCP persistently on the server over multiple user requests.
+Before we learn about the router cache, we should know that the [[Full Route Cache]] stores both HTML and RSCP persistently on the server over multiple user requests.

 The router cache, on the other hand, ==only caches RSCP in the client browser for the duration of a user session==.
-Furthermore, while the [[full route cache]] caches only statically rendered routes, ==the router cache caches both statically and dynamically rendered routes.==
+Furthermore, while the [[Full Route Cache]] caches only statically rendered routes, ==the router cache caches both statically and dynamically rendered routes.==

 The duration of the stored cache depends on the route type: